roberta96/EOS-Dustfit/README.md

 ## <a name="Basics"></a>Modelling of the dust emission

-Following Carniani+19, the SED of the cold dust emission is modelled with a modified black-body (MBB) function given by:
+The SED of the cold dust emission is modelled with a modified black-body (MBB) function given by:

 $S_{\nu_{\rm obs}}^{\rm obs} = S_{\nu/(1+z)}^{\rm obs}$,